Why Row?

 Rowing is for Life!

-Christopher Kirby - Coach
+Christopher Kirby - Masters Coach for 2025 Season

 Christopher has been rowing since his 7th grade summer, starting at Duluth Rowing Club.
 There he learned how to scull and sweep and often competed in the single.
 He is currently a rower on the Bucknell University Men's team where he is the team Captain.
 This year he stroked the varsity 8, and throughout his years has won conference awards as well as being named on the All-American team.